SethConnell/Breaking-News-Library/README.md

 A Python 2.7 library of custom-made functions that gather breaking news from some of the top political websites in the world.
 News stories (the headlines and urls) and the number of times the story was shared on Facebook are saved to a list.

-This library is perfect newsletters and storyfinding for your blog.
+This library is perfect newsletters and story-finding for your blog.

 ### Featured Websites:
  * [Conservative Tribune](https://www.conservativetribune.com)